k21971/EvilHack/doc/evilhack-changelog.md

 - Place an altar in the quest levels where none were present
 - Fix: destroy armor feedback monster vs monster
 - Add a couple more monsters to non_tameable()
+- Fix: Dirge was using Harbinger's fatal blow vs giants